School Development Plan

 The governors and staff of Castle Hill are committed to providing the very best quality education for students.
 Underpinning this is a commitment to continuous improvement through a cycle or target setting and review which is set out in a detailed and rigorous School Development Plan.
 This identifies our priorities for the year and drives our self-review and staff appraisal process.

-A full audit of last year's School Development Plan can be viewed here:
+A full audit of our previous two School Development Plans can be viewed here: